Conformal online model aggregation: The COMA meta-algorithm

+As outlined in Theorem~\ref{th:bound}, Assumption~\ref{ass:1} guarantees a miscoverage rate of at most $2\alpha$ for the proposed solution.
+However, since the weights are updated based on the losses of the different algorithms, a sufficient condition which lies between \eqref{eq:ass-cond-cov} and \eqref{eq:cond2} and guarantees a miscoverage rate of at most $2\alpha$ for Algorithm~\ref{alg:ewa} is

+{However, it remains unclear whether this condition is likely to hold either in theory or in practice.
+For this reason, we regard Assumption~\ref{ass:1} as the most reasonable choice in practical applications.
+From a theoretical point of view, this condition is difficult to verify, since the sets are based on the same underlying data and both the errors and the losses may be arbitrarily correlated.
+Nevertheless, it can be empirically assessed and appears to hold reasonably well in the experiments presented in Section~\ref{sec:dyn_real}.
+In addition, if the assumption is not met, Remark~\ref{rem:ass} shows that the coverage guarantee weakens gradually as the violation grows.}

-In certain instances, the Lebesgue measure of the set cannot be directly employed because of situations where the width of some intervals can be unbounded.
-For example, in adaptive conformal prediction \citep{gibbs2021}, there is no guarantee that the value of $\alpha$ is greater than zero.
-A possible solution is to define the loss function as an increasing, nonnegative, bounded function of the measure of the set (so that the weight of a predictor does not get permanently set to zero if its $\alpha$ happens to be negative in some round).
-We will discuss this example in the following sections.
+In certain instances, the Lebesgue measure of the set cannot be directly employed because of situations where the interval corresponds to entire real line.
+For example, we will see that in adaptive conformal prediction \citep{gibbs2021}, it may happen that the predictive set of an agent coincides with $\mathcal{Y}$.
+A possible solution is to define the loss function as an increasing, nonnegative, bounded function of the measure of the set (so that the weight of a predictor does not get permanently set to zero if its loss happens to be unbounded in some round).
+We will discuss this example in Section~\ref{subsec:aci-2}.